stevenmhunt/cucumber-extra/README.md

 steps:
     # delay configuarion for steps.
     delay:
-        # (default: 0) the number of milliseconds to wait before a step or hook is executed.
+        # (default: 0) the number of milliseconds to wait before a step is executed.
         before: 1000
-        # (default: 0) the number of milliseconds to wait after a step or hook is executed.
+        # (default: 0) the number of milliseconds to wait after a step is executed.
         after: 1000
 }
 ```